US STOCKS-Wall St slumps as weak China data stokes growth fears

 The CBOE Volatility index, known as Wall Street's "fear gauge", was up 10.4 percent at 31.41, above its long-term average of 20.
 The index had spiked to 53.29 last Monday.

-The S&P 500 index showed no new 52-week highs and nine new lows, while the Nasdaq recorded 10 new highs and 39 new lows.
+The S&P 500 index showed no new 52-week highs and seven new lows, while the Nasdaq recorded six new highs and 29 new lows.
 (Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty and Savio D'Souza)

 * Goldman Sachs Group - effective as of March 1, Sarah Smith, current controller, chief accounting officer will become EVP and global head of compliance